OpenMods/OpenBlocks/README.md

 git submodule update
 ```

 In **OSX**, git is typically supplied.
 Otherwise it can be installed through the apps thingy that OSX has (Obviously I know very little about OSX but you want the dev tools stuff).

+**(To install git and other command line tools on OS X, tun `xcode-select --install` in the terminal (/Applications/Utilities/Terminal.app))**

 The linux git can be fetched from any package manager.
 If you're on a Debian based machine (This includes **Ubuntu**) you likely have aptitude, so the command would be ```sudo apt-get install git```.